 Solder can be removed with other methods, but this method is more effective than other methods.

-Compressed Air Methods
+how to remove old solder by Compressed Air Methods

 Use compressed air on the board before and after removing the solder; this will help loosen any residue left in the holes where the solder was removed.